S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Operations**: Doing the work and organizing day to day activities within the constraints defined through governance.
 **Operations Backlog**: A visible list of (typically prioritized) uncompleted work items (deliverables).
 **Organization**: A group of people collaborating toward a shared driver (or objective).
-**Organizational Driver**: A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid harm.
+**Organizational Driver**: A driver is a person’s or a group's motive for responding to a specific situation.
+A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid harm.
 **Pattern**: A template for successfully navigating a specific context.
 **Peer Domain**: Two peer domains are contained within the same immediate superdomain, and may be overlapping.
 **Primary Driver**: The primary driver for a domain is the main driver that people who account for that domain respond to.